kartikayverma56/cs452-mergesort/README.md

 Sorting 100000000 elements took 2.33 seconds.
 ```

 As you can see, as we increase the number of levels, we can see a clear performance gain.
-Once again, the requirement is: compared to serial mergesort (which is when the number of levels is 0), your parallel mergesort (which is when the number of levels is larger than 0) must get a speedup of at least 2 on onyx.
+Once again, the requirement is: compared to serial merge sort (which is when the number of levels is 0), your parallel merge sort (which is when the number of levels is larger than 0) must get a speedup of at least 2 on onyx.
 Use n = 100,000,000 elements for your testing.

 You can also see, once the number of levels reaches 5, you will not get more performance gain.
 At that point, the number of threads is no longer the bottleneck of this program, and therefore increasing the number of levels, which will accordingly increase the number of threads, will not help much.